palestne/palestne.github.io/docs/chapter-1.md

 We'll eventually want 80 agility for the Cerb shortcut, so 77 plus quest rewards will get us 80 down the line.

-With more money than we know what to do with we have completed chapter 1, and head to setting up our [core dailies](chapter-2.html).
+With more money than we know what to do with we have completed chapter 1, and head to setting up our [transportation network](chapter-2.html).